Almuntzhr/Test-Sharing-Vision/README.md

 ## Installation

-First,you have to run the following command on cmd :
+First, you have to run the following command on cmd :

 ```bash
 composer install
 ```
-Then run these commands to publish assets and config：
+Then run this command to publish assets and config：

 ```bash
 php artisan vendor:publish --provider="Encore\Admin\AdminServiceProvider"
 ```
-After run command you can find config file in config/admin.php, in this file you can change the install directory,db connection or table names.
+After run command you can find config file in config/admin.php, in this file you can change the installation directory,db connection or table names.
 \
 \
-Now open .env file, end changed like this:
+Duplicate file .env.example to new file named .env and adjust the configuration values like below:

 ```python
 # set database